lenseswaenen/lenseswaenen.github.io/_posts/2021-03-14-nerd-sniping.md

 usemathjax: true
 layout: post
 title: "Nerd sniping"
-subtitle:
+subtitle: "A numerical approach to XKCD's nerd sniping challenge"
 date: 2021-03-14
 background: '/img/bg-index.png'
 ---

 What better day to post my first mathematical blog post ever than $$\pi$$-day!

-# A numerical approach to XKCD's nerd sniping challenge

 A classic XKCD comic is the one introducing the concept of 'nerd sniping':